This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Mexican Hominy Casserole Ingredients

-Although hominy may not be something you’ve thought about using in a casserole before, but the ingredients can easily be found.
-Look for hominy at your local grocery store in their Mexican food area or canned vegetable area.
-They can usually be found in the same area as the green chilies, which is convenient since you need those too!
-This is a simple easy to through together recipe.
-In no time at all you’ll have it done!
+Although hominy may not be something you’ve thought about using in a casserole before, the ingredients can easily be found.
+Look for hominy at your local grocery store in their Mexican food area or cannedย vegetable area.
+It can usually be found in the same area as the green chilies, which is convenient since you need those too!

-• Hominy: This recipe calls for two cans, I used one can of white hominy and one of golden hominy.
-But you can use whichever works for you, or what you can find.
+• Hominy: This recipe calls for two cans.
+I used one can of white hominy and one of golden hominy.
+But you can use whatever works for you or whatever you find.
 Be sure to rinse and drain your hominy before using.

 • Can Diced Green Chilis: You can buy green chilis in various degrees of heat.
 Buy the one that suits you best.